트립팝 TripopTripop

 Umeda Sky Building Floating Garden

-An open-air rooftop at 173m with 360° views of Osaka.
+Open-air rooftop at 173m with 360° Osaka views.
 1,500 yen.
-Time your entry 30 minutes before sunset and you'll catch dusk light fading into the city night view — two photo moments in one ticket.
+Enter 30 minutes before sunset — dusk light fading into city lights, two moments in one ticket.

 🛍️